Srimathumitha

 Srimathumitha is an Indian playback and Carnatic singer who sings mainly in Tamil.
 She has also sung in Telugu, Hindi and Kannada songs.
 Some of her notable songs are "Azhage Azhage" from the movie Oru Kal Oru Kannadi, "Valayapatti Thavile" from the movie Azhagiya Tamil Magan, "Kanaa Kaanum Kalangal" from the movie 7G Rainbow Colony, and "Rathathin Rathame" from the movie Velayudham.
-She is one of the leading playback singers in today’s film music scenario.
 She has sung for leading music directors like Ilayaraja, Harris Jayaraj, Yuvan Shankar Raja, A. R. Rahman, Bharadwaj, Deva, S. A. Rajkumar, and Bharani.
 She emerged as the "Best Voice of 2002" in the TV Reality Show Rajageetham conducted by RAJ TV.
 She is the first playback singer to win the Vikadan Awards started in 2004, which was juried by late Sujatha.
-A. R. Rahman has featured her in 2 songs in the soundtrack of Oscar-winning movie Slumdog Millionaire.
+A. R. Rahman has featured her in two songs in the soundtrack of Oscar-winning film Slumdog Millionaire.

 Early life and family background

 Srimathumitha was born in Chennai to O. S. Mani and Hemalatha Mani, a Veena exponent.
 Her sister is Charulatha Mani, a playback and Carnatic singer.

 She is married to Ashwin Viswanathan.